 These biscuits are amazing!
 Besides serving them with dinner, we like having them for breakfast or as a snack.
 They make the most delicious treat especially when they’re slathered in a little butter and some strawberry jam.

-HOW TO STORE THE BISCUITS
+HOW TO STORE THE DROP BISCUITS

-Make sure that the biscuits are completely cooled, then place them in a resealable plastic bag.
+Make sure that the biscuits are thoroughly cooled, then place them in a resealable plastic bag.
 Remove as much air as possible before sealing, then refrigerate.
 They keep longer in the refrigerator, up to a week.

-To reheat, wrap biscuit in a damp towel and microwave for 15-30 seconds on high power.
+To reheat, wrap the biscuit in a damp towel and microwave for 15-30 seconds on high power.
 You can also wrap them in some aluminum foil and heat in a 350° oven for 10 minutes.